Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Abstract

 \section{Abstract}

 With recent developments in spintronics, it is now possible to envision ``spin-driven'' devices with magnets and interconnects that require a new class of transport models using generalized Fermi functions and currents, each with four components: one for charge and three for spin.
 The corresponding impedance elements are not pure numbers but $4\times4$ matrices.
-Starting from the Non-Equilibrium Green's Function (NEGF) formalism in the elastic, phase-coherent transport regime, we develop spin generalized Landauer-B\"uttiker formulas involving such $4\times 4$ conductances.
+Starting from the Non-Equilibrium Green's Function (NEGF) formalism in the elastic, phase-coherent transport regime, we develop spin generalized Landauer-B\"uttiker formulas involving such $4\times 4$ conductances, for multi-terminal devices in the presence of Normal-Metal (NM) leads.
 In addition to usual ``terminal'' conductances describing currents at the contacts, we provide ``spin-transfer torque'' conductances describing the spin currents absorbed by ferromagnetic (FM) regions inside the conductor, specifying both of these currents in terms of Fermi functions at the terminals.
-These conductances analytically satisfy universal sum rules as well as the spin generalized Onsager's reciprocity relations and can be represented in a generic 4-component circuit to be used in SPICE-like simulators.
+We derive universal sum rules and reciprocity relations that would be obeyed by such matrix conductances.
+Finally, we apply our formulation to two example Hamiltonians describing the Rashba and the Hanle effect in 2D.
+Our results allows the use of pure quantum transport models as building blocks in constructing circuit models for complex spintronic and nano-magnetic structures and devices for simulation in SPICE-like simulators.